fjooord/blog/docs/writing/posts/generic-placement.md

 - Inconsistent style matching
 - Example data contaminating the new report generation
     - The meaning that data from the example such as tests results, diagnoses, etc. from the example were being referenced as part of the new report generation
-    - This is a huge
+    - This is a huge issue as the example data is not representative of the new patient and can lead to incorrect diagnoses and recommendations

 ### Structured Output Monologues